Hyperuniformity and non-hyperuniformity of zeros of Gaussian Weyl-Heisenberg Functions: Abstract

 We show that the variance of the charged zero statistic always grows linearly with the radius of the observation disk (hyperuniformity).
 Importantly, this holds for functions with possibly non-zero means and without assuming additional symmetries such as radiality.
 With respect to uncharged zero statistics, we provide an example for which the variance grows with the area of the observation disk (non-hyperuniformity).
 This is used to show that, while the zeros of GEFs are hyperuniform, the set of their critical points fails to be so.

 Our work contributes to recent developments in statistical signal processing, where the time-frequency profile of a non-stationary signal embedded into noise is revealed by performing a statistical test on the zeros of its spectrogram (``silent points'').
-We show that empirical spectrogram zero counts enjoy moderate deviation from their ensemble averages over large observation windows (something that was previously known only for pure noise).
-In contrast, we also show that spectogram maxima (``loud points") fail to enjoy a similar property.
+We show that empirical spectrogram zero counts enjoy moderate deviations from their ensemble averages over large observation windows (something that was previously known only for pure noise).
+In contrast, we also show that spectrogram maxima (``loud points'') fail to enjoy a similar property.
 This gives the first formal evidence for the statistical superiority of silent points over the competing feature of loud points, a fact that has been noted by practitioners.
+In the same vein, our second order asymptotics for spectrogram maxima show that certain heuristic proxy models used in signal processing are inaccurate at large scales.